entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 362. Lateral teeth on the posterior superognathal: absent (0); present (1).
 >  - This character is present in coccosteomorph arthrodires, such as *Harrytoombsia*, *Torosteus*, and *Xiantingosteus*.

+363. Unossified supraglenoid area of articular: absent (0); present (1).
+>  - In some incisoscutoids, such as *Torosteus*, *Harrytoombsia*, *Camuropiscis*, *Rolfosteus*, and *Incisoscutum*, there is a samll unossified, supraglenoid area present anterodorsally on the lateral surface of articular.
+Gardiner and Miles 1990 suggested that this area articulates with the detent process of quadrate.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.